 Using named branches in jj

-$ jj branch create trunk
+$ jj bookmark create trunk

 $ jj log --limit 2